 Well…here’s the catch.
 What they actually announced is that they’ll be rolling out a software update that will enable an auto-steering function that will keep the car in its lane and manage lane changes.
 So the first step here isn’t a big one as there are already cars that have lane assist technology.
 Regardless, it’s a step in the right direction.

 So how is all this possible and how far will they take it?
-Well, every Model S built since October is equipped with radar, sonar and other hardware needed for autonomous driving.
+Well, every Model S built since October is equipped with radar, sonar, CAN IO Extension Module, and other hardware needed for autonomous driving.
 Combine that capability with navigation, GPS, and real-time traffic systems and all that’s missing is the software needed to bring it all together.

 Then there are the legal issues.
 Even if the technology is there, different states have different laws, or lack thereof, governing autonomous vehicles.
 How regulators will react to the sudden onslaught of autonomous autos remains to be seen.

-So we may not be living in an era of completely self driving cars quite yet but my guess is they’ll be here sooner than you think.
-And if our insurance companies have anything to say about it, they’ll become mandatory in the most congested areas almost as fast.
+So we may not be living in an era of completely self driving cars quite yet but my guess is they’ll be here sooner than you think and once you get one remember you can get your repair parts at speedflow parts Automotive.
+And if our insurance companies have anything to say about it, they’ll become mandatory in the most congested areas almost as fast, Read More Here.

 So, why does a car-guy like me, who by all accounts loves to put his hands on the steering wheel and foot on the gas, love the idea of autonomous cars so much?